Seagate/cortx/doc/integrations/Flapmax_LETL.md

 ## Overview

-LETL ( Lightweight-ETL ) is an ETL framework created to provide configurable ETL services while offering analytical capabilities.
+LETL ( Lightweight-ETL ) is an ETL framework created to provide configurable ETL services while offering fast analytics capabilities.
 This system aims to empower users and businesses to manage and control their data.

 ## The Mission